iand675/hs-opentelemetry/utils/exceptions/README.md

-# Cloudflare OpenTelemetry Instrumentation
+# OpenTelemetry Exception Utils

-This instrumentation package can be used with the `hs-opentelemetry-instrumentation-wai` package to capture a number of interesting Cloudflare headers on incoming HTTP requests.
+This package provides utilities for using OpenTelemetry with the `exceptions` package